-The name Malvasia is probably an indication of the port Monemvasia in the southeastern Peloponnese, which in the Middle Ages a Umschlagplatz for Dessert wines from the Mediterranean was.
+The name Malvasia is probably an indication of the port Monemvasia in the southeastern Peloponnese, which in the Middle Ages a Umschlagplatz for Dessert wines was from the Mediterranean.
 An important production site was Crete, The traders from the former naval power Venice imported documentary evidence already in 1278 "Vinum de Malvasias".
 These were so important at the time that the Venetian wine shops were even called "Malvasie".
 These wines were made from different Greek grape varieties, which were often blended together.
 Which were that, is unknown, but among the candidates count Aïdani Aspro.
 Aïdani Mavro.
 Assyrtiko.
 Athiri Aspro.
 Athiri Mavro.
 Kydonitsa.
 Liatiko.
 Monemvasia.
 Thrapsathiri and vilana,

 There are at least 25 different varieties with "Malvasia" in the main name, as well as countless in synonyms.
 In the individual countries and regions, these varieties are called different.
 That it often comes to confusion here is not surprising.
 The 100 most important names with Malvasia in the name: